firebase/extensions/firestore-send-email/README.md

 #### Billing
 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)

-- You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).
 - This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s no-cost tier:
   - Cloud Firestore
   - Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))